LQPALMER/sms_spam_detector/README.md

  **Creating the Gradio Interface Application**
   I created a Gradio Interface application that will supply a textbox for  inputs and a textbox for  outputs.
 The textboxes  have labels that describe what each textbox contains.
 I tested application functionality by using the given text messages.
 I then launched the application and provided the URL to share the application.

+**Conclusion**
+In my opinion the model needs some adjustments, as I would have classified the first two test messages as spam.
+Since I was unable to manipulate the initial data set or the test size, I instead elected to add some parameters in the TfidfVectorizer to potentially refine the feature selection.
+However, this did not make any difference in the outcomes.